Cleve-codes/01-pure-react/0x07-text-extennder/README.md

 - Practiced useState hook
 - Explicit passing of props as children
 - Default properties for components and their advantages
+- Prop drilling and how to avoid it
 - Building a component as an api(reusable component)